adamsalter/sitemap_generator/README.md

      # Set this to a directory/path if you don't want to upload to the root of your `sitemaps_host`
      SitemapGenerator::Sitemap.sitemaps_path = 'sitemaps/'

+     # The adapter to perform the upload of sitemap files.
      SitemapGenerator::Sitemap.adapter = SitemapGenerator::WaveAdapter.new
      ```